 This training helps participants recognize trauma, understand its impact on the brain and body, and identify and apply interventions to trauma related behaviors.
 This course is meant to provide foundational information on trauma for anyone that is new to the topic or would like a refresher on trauma basics.
-NOTE: This session will take place at the Downtown YMCA 430 S. 20th Street, Omaha, NE 68102 Read more
+Read more

 This course educates community members about the basic definitions and responses to all types of child abuse and neglect, including physical abuse, sexual abuse, emotional abuse, neglect, exploitation, and trafficking.
 This training also describes the services of a Child Advocacy Center, like Project Harmony, and contains mock calls to the Nebraska Abuse and Neglect Hotline.
 Lastly, the training will cover elements of receiving a disclosure, calling the hotline, and common reactions.
 By outlining the process and observing realistic examples, learners will be more equipped to respond to a child in need.
 While most of the content is foundational to all discussions of abuse and neglect, references to statute are specific to Nebraska.
 Participants from outside of Nebraska are encouraged to investigate child abuse and neglect policies and procedures in their own state.
 Read more